kabirim/mkabiri.github.io/another-page.md

 ## Projects

-### Decision Tree - Machine learning
-I trained and compared two decision trees to predict diabetes using the Glucose and DiabetesPedigreeFunction variables:

-Shallow tree (max_depth=2): about 76% accuracy on the training data and 69% on the test data.
-Deeper tree (max_depth=10): about 93% accuracy on the training data, but only 68% on the test data.
-These results illustrate the phenomenon of overfitting: a more complex model (depth 10) can better “memorize” the training data without improving its ability to predict new data.
-The simpler model (depth 2) generalizes slightly better, even though its training accuracy is more modest.
+### Comparing Shallow vs. Deep Decision Trees for Diabetes Prediction
+In this project, I trained and compared two decision trees using only the Glucose and DiabetesPedigreeFunction variables to predict diabetes.
+The shallow tree (max_depth=2) achieved about 76% accuracy on the training set and 69% on the test set, while the deeper tree (max_depth=10) reached 93% accuracy on training but only 68% on the test set.
+This clearly illustrates overfitting: although a more complex model can fit the training data better, it does not necessarily improve predictive power on unseen data.
+The simpler tree generalized slightly better despite its lower training accuracy.

 Source code :
 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/kabirim/machineLearningProjects)